 Diary of a Wimpy Kid is a fun series of books with 3 movies that have been produced bringing the story of poor Greg Heffley as he navigates middle school.
 Like many, Greg’s attitudes and behaviors can be less than ideal.
 After laughing along with the show, you can always talk with the kids about how they might act differently.
 Diary of a Wimpy Kid, Diary of a Wimpy Kid: Rodrick Rules, and Diary of a Wimpy Kid: Dog Days are the 3 movies which can be found individually or in a Diary of a Wimpy Kid movie collection.

 How to Eat Fried Worms was a great book and a fun film as well.
 See how Billy challenges the town bully on his first day of school that ends with a challenge to eat 10 worms in one day.
 Upper elementary into middle school is a rough transition time and this film captures that angst.

-School of Rock is a fabulous film staring Jack Black as an aspiring rock star who poses as his roommate to secure a substitute teaching spot.
+School of Rock is a fabulous film starring Jack Black as an aspiring rock star who poses as his roommate to secure a substitute teaching spot.
 He soon discovers the students are musically gifted and ends up training them to enter a competition he’d been eyeing for a long time.
-All my boys (even the almost 6 year old) recently watched this with me and loved it.
+All my boys (even the almost 6-year-old) recently watched this with me and loved it.